shadtek/oldcountry/README.md

 		BBQ Smokers = Need to copy card template and fill content.
 		BBQ Grills = Need to copy card template and fill content.
 		BBQ Pits = Need to copy card template and fill content.

-^Fix responsive grid so thumbnail images are so pinheady.